piny940/account-book/account_book_backend/README.en.md

 [日本語版README](https://github.com/piny940/rails-template/blob/main/README.md)

-This is a Rails template for using Rails as an API backend.
+This is a Rails template for using Rails as an API account_book_backend.

 ## Technologies used